-When your data set is larger then a couple of thousands of rows it can’t effectively be loaded in the page from Google Spreadsheet, CSV, Excel file, or other sources: each of these methods first read the data from the source, then print out complete table data on your page; so as the row count grows it makes both page generation time on server side and page load and initialisation time on client side slower and slower.
-And if your host has a certain memory or timeout limit defined for PHP scripts it can even ‘break’ the page because script would try to allocate more memory then it’s allowed.
-But no worries, wpDataTables has a solution for that – server-side processing!
+When your data set is larger than a couple of thousand rows, it can’t effectively be loaded in the page from a Google Spreadsheet, a CSV or Excel file, or other sources.
+Each of these methods first reads the data from the source, and then prints out the complete table data on your page; so, as the row count grows, it makes both the page generation time on server side and the page load and initialization time on client side, slower and slower.
+If your host has a certain memory or timeout limit defined for PHP scripts, it can ‘break’ the page, because the script would try to allocate more memory than it’s allowed.
+But no worries! wpDataTables has a solution for that – datatables server side processing!

-Please refer to this documentation section for full explanation about the Server-side processing feature.
+Please refer to this documentation section for a full explanation about the Server-side processing feature.

-In this tutorial we will use a data set of 10.000 rows, you can download the SQL dump sample (only 10.000 rows, because the whole dump is very large) using this link.
-A table without server-side processing with 10.000 rows would load for probably 3-5 minutes (if it would load at all).
+In this tutorial, we will use a data set of 10.000 rows; you can download the SQL dump sample (only 10.000 rows, because the whole dump is very large) using this link.
+A table without server-side processing with 10.000 rows would typically require 3-5 minutes for loading (if it would load at all).
 Let’s see how it performs with server-side processing enabled.
 Just try to filter or sort the table.